-This Sustainability Report of 2015 is the fourteenth such record of the annual activities of the MOTOR OIL Group (1 January 2015 - 31 December 2015).
+This Sustainability Report of 2016 is the fifteenth such record of the annual activities of the MOTOR OIL Group (I January 2016 - 3I December 2016).
 The primary concern of the Report is to provide comprehensive information for all stakeholders in the Group: workforce, customers, suppliers, shareholders, investors, creditors and local communities.

 The Report underlines the Group's sincere commitment to a responsible and sustainable growth.
-As an active member of the community, the MOTOR OIL Group strives to achieve sustainable development by responding to the environmental challenges deriving from its operations while at the same time tries to meet the needs of the local and wider society.
+As an active member of the community, MOTOR OIL Group strives to achieve sustainable development by responding to the environmental challenges deriving from its operations, while at the same time tries to meet the needs of the local and wider society.

-The structure of the Sustainability Report 2015 complies with the totality of aspects of corporate responsibility.
+The structure of the Sustainability Report 2016 complies with the totality of aspects of corporate responsibility.
 It focuses, therefore, on actions that demonstrate respect for human values and the environment, the implementation of an effective health and safety policy and support for efforts to achieve sustainable social development.
 The various sections of the Report describe in detail the Group's activities, with presentations of the latest quantitative figures and data.